aurelia/aurelia.github.io-old/docs/api/router/index.md

 * `baseUrl: string` - The [[Router]]&#x27;s current base URL, typically based on the [[Router.currentInstruction]].
 * `container: Container` - No description available.
+* `couldDeactivate: boolean` - True if the previous instruction successfully completed the CanDeactivatePreviousStep in the current navigation.
 * `currentInstruction: NavigationInstruction` - The currently active navigation instruction.
 * `currentNavigationTracker: number` - The currently active navigation tracker.
 * `history: History` - No description available.